WJLK-FM: Millennium Radio

-In June 2002, the sale of the "shore group" was completed and Millennium Radio Group took over WJLK and its sister stations, B-98.5 (See WHTG), WOBM and 92.7 WOBM-FM, WADB and eventually WCHR-FM, 105-7 The Hawk.
+In June 2002, the sale of the "shore group" was completed and Millennium Radio Group took over WJLK-FM and its sister stations, WBBO, WOBM and WOBM-FM, WADB and eventually WCHR-FM.

-In February 2009, WJLK started using new station IDs and branding, referring to itself as "The Jersey Shore's Hit Music Channel", despite still mostly playing adult contemporary music, in response to WHTG rebranding itself as "The Jersey Shore's Hit Music Connection" and adopting a Top 40 format the previous month.
+In February 2009, WJLK started using new station IDs and branding, referring to itself as "The Jersey Shore's Hit Music Channel", despite still mostly playing adult contemporary music, in response to WHTG rebranding itself as "The Jersey Shore's Hit Music Connection" and adopting a top 40 format the previous month.
 The sound of WJLK has an emphasis on hits from today.

 Also in 2009, WJLK lost part of its Ocean County coverage area due to the power increase of co-channel radio station WIBG-FM in Avalon.
 Since this time, WJLK's signal has become mostly un-listenable south of Forked River while WIBG-FM serves the Manahawkin, Long Beach Island and Tuckerton areas.

+WJLK began simulcasting on WOBM (1160 AM) and its FM translator on 104.1 on July 10, 2023, expanding the station's coverage of northern Ocean County.
+WJLK readded the "-FM" suffix to its call sign on July 21, allowing WOBM to change its call sign to WJLK.
+The simulcast ended in March 2025, when Townsquare shut down WJLK AM.